datalimited/ensembles/text/supp.md

 \renewcommand{\thetable}{S\arabic{table}}
 \setcounter{table}{0}

 Table S1: Covariates in the ensemble models.
-The first four variables are predictions of the mean or slope of $B/B_\mathrm{MSY}$ in the last five years from the models described in Rosenberg et al. [@rosenberg2014].
+The first four variables are predictions of the mean or slope of $B/B_\mathrm{MSY}$ in the last five years from the models described in @rosenberg2014.
 The last two variables are additional covariates incorporated into the ensemble models.
 These two variables are derived from spectral analysis and represent spectral densities at long- and short-term frequencies.

 \begin{longtable}{>{\RaggedRight}m{4.5cm}>{\RaggedRight}p{9.4cm}}
 \toprule